-The limited autonomy of nurses restricts their ability to reason, decide and act, in situations where quick and critical decisions are often necessary.
-When hospitals have no specific policy for addressing incidents of moral tension and conflict, it becomes more difficult a nurse to make her own decision and increases her distress.
+The limited autonomy of nurses restricts their ability to reason, decide and act, in situations where quick and critical decision is needed.
+When hospitals have no specific policy for addressing incidents of moral tension and conflict, it becomes more difficult for a nurse to make her own decision, which increases her distress.
 According to the Mirsaidi et al., the low level of professional independence among nurses in Iran is routine and is related to obedience to doctors (23).
 The three most important factors that were reported to decrease nurses’ autonomy were autocratic management, doctors and workload (24).

-Regarding the severity and frequency of emotional distress among nurses in emergency room, the statistical analysis indicated that the severity and frequency of emotional stress were in moderate level.
+Regarding the intensity and frequency of emotional distress among nurses in ED results indicated that these were in moderate level.
 These results are in line with the results of many studies (25), [14], (3) on the moral distress in nurses.
-Alternatively, the results of Papathanassoglou et al. (2012) have shown a low level of moral stress in intensive care nurses (2).
+Alternatively, the results of Papathanassoglou et al. (2012) have shown a low level of moral distress in intensive care nurses (2).
 This discrepancy in various researches can be attributed to different environments and working conditions or unequal situations.

 It can be consider that nurses face with worries about professional errors.
 The more tension factors in an organizational environment, the higher tensions perceived by its members and, consequently more moral tensions.

-(4)
+Among demographic characters, nurses’ age showed a negative and significant correlation with frequency and intensity of moral distress.
+In this regard, some studies also have shown age and work experience (4) had negative relation with moral distress.

-Nurses in front of moral stress use their own bio-psycho capacities and capabilities to deal.
+Nurses in front of moral distress use their own bio-psycho capacities and capabilities to deal.
 When nurses experience undue stress, they are more likely to quit the job; some may even be pushed into giving up nursing altogether (26).

 Nurses will experience moral stress when they want to make ethical decisions about a specific topics.
 But organizational barriers, such as the lack of adequate time, lack of supportive authority, physician authority, policies and organizational rules, make it difficult for them to do the right thing which causes moral distress in nurses.
 Emergency nurses are exposed to more psychological and moral stresses due to the stressful atmosphere caused by direct exposure of patients and their relatives to staff and acute problems of the patients.
 In this regard, the feeling of psychological insecurity in the emergency nurses is higher.

-With respect to results, there was a significant negative correlation between professional authority with intensity and frequency of moral stress.
+With respect to results, there was a significant negative correlation between professional authorities with frequency of moral distress.
 In other words, the greater the professional independence of nurses, the less they face with moral tension in emergency nurses.
 These results are accord with those of Karanikola et al. study on intensive care nurses (21).
 Also, Ameri et al. (2013) showed that professional independence of oncology nurses is one of the most important factors that prevents nurses' moral distress (27) .
 But Sarkoohi et al. in a study on pediatric intensive units found a positive correlation between nurses’ professional autonomy and moral distress.
-She showed that increased professional autonomy without adequate support from physicians and relevant authorities, could have been responsible for the positive relation between professional autonomy and moral distress (19).
+She showed that increased professional autonomy without adequate support from physicians and relevant authorities, could have been responsible for the positive relation between professional autonomy and moral distress.
+In other words, increasing professional autonomy leads to experience more conflicts and thus higher moral distress (19).

-In this regard, studies have shown when nurses faced unnecessary care, and became the presenter of the doctor's orders, their professional independence is distorted, so that the weakness of nurses' authority leads to moral disturbances (21, 23).
+In this regard, studies have shown when nurses faced unnecessary care, and became the presenter of the doctor's orders, their professional independence is distorted, so that the weakness of nurses' authority may be leads to moral disturbances (21, 23).

 5. Limitations